EdmundLeex/asteroid-js/Readme.md

 which will use a contiguous memory addresses and provides faster traversal.

 #### Enemy Movement AI
-Boid objects has their sights.
+Boids have their sights.
 Currently, the logic is having them flock with the same kind when they 'see' each other.
+![boid_behavior]

+[boid_behavior]: ./docs/boid_behavior.gif

 Thanks to the prototypical inheritance implementation and modular design, this AI can be easily used on other fun logics, including:
 - Chasing Mode
 - Scaring Away Mode
 - Protecting Weapons from Picked up Mode